Percedal15019/AI-Automation/README.md

 ## 🔃 Installation

-**Disclaimer**: You can download n8n from the their official website https://n8n.io/
+**Disclaimer**: You can download n8n from the their official website https://n8n.io/ but i wanted to try a different approach so please take a note of it:

+- Downlaod <a href="https://www.docker.com/products/docker-desktop/">**Docker Desktop**</a> from there official website.